Cooperative Learning

 Cooperative learning is divided into three types, with a different implementation of each.

-1. Formal Cooperative Learning
+1. Formal cooperative learning

 It involves the assignment of tasks and projects to a team by an employer.
 The team members have a clear structure of what is to be done and stay together until the project is complete.
 It can range from a few hours to several weeks.

-2. Informal Cooperative Learning
+2. Informal cooperative learning

 This type of learning involves quickly forming teams for short periods to complete a small task at hand.
 They require no prior planning and have very little structure.
 They can help bring closure to a day’s work or a small project.